 Selected Awards and Honors

-- 2011 ASEE Outstanding Teaching Award, St. Lawrence Section (American Society for Engineering Education) 2011
+2011 American Society of Engineering Education Outstanding Teaching Award, St. Lawrence Section

 - B.S.
 (Chemical Engineering), Lehigh University, 1999